-The current Defence & Industry Study Course (DISC) evolved from the Industrial Mobilisation Course which commenced in 1954 as an outcome from post-war reviews identifying the deep divides and lack of knowledge between the public and private sectors involved in national security.
-The primary aim has been, and remains, to promote a better understanding and engagement of both Defence and industry in order to improve Australia's Defence industry capability and thus national security.
+The primary aim of the Defence & Industry Study Course (DISC) is to promote a better understanding and engagement of both Defence and industry in order to improve Australia's Defence industry capability and thus national security.

 The course delivers Australian Defence Force (ADF), Defence, other Federal and State agencies, and industry executives with an enhanced understanding of Defence business whilst also improving the collective knowledge of Australia's defence industry.

-Defence recognises industry as a fundamental input to capability and as such industry will play a significant role in developing, delivering and sustaining the capability outlined in the 2016 Defence White Paper.
-Defence must also evolve as a 'Smart Buyer'.
-DISC brings together and exposes participants to key aspects of the environment in which Defence and industry will need to navigate, collaborate and partner in order to successfully deliver and sustain equipment for our forces.
+Defence recognises industry as a fundamental input to capability and as such industry will play a significant role in developing, delivering and sustaining the capability outlined in the 2016 Defence White Paper and updated in the 2020 Defence Strategic Update and Force Structure Plan.
+DISC brings together and exposes participants to key aspects of the environment in which Defence and industry will need to navigate, collaborate and partner in order to successfully deliver and sustain capability for our armed forces.

 DISC is an annual course delivered in four one week Modules over approximately seven months.
-Each DISC is comprised of a balanced mix of ADF officers from all three services together with Australian Public Service employees from various Defence groups and agencies, and industry participants who are selected to represent the different sectors, states/territories and scale of company (SMEs/Primes).
+Each DISC is comprised of a balanced mix of ADF officers from all three services together with Australian Public Service employees from various Defence groups, and industry participants who are selected to represent the different sectors, states/territories and scale of company (SMEs/Primes).

 The course provides a professional environment for forging lasting networks with cohort members together with extensive networking opportunities with key decision makers from within Defence, Government and industry.
 Participants will also work in syndicates to undertake a research activity and develop deliverables centred on current issues.